frederic-perez/AmE-dictionary/data/dictionary.md

 __barre__
 __barrel bombs__
 __barrel of laugh__ _idiom_ :two: Someone who is very funny.
+__barrel of laughs__ _idiom_ Fun, funny, and pleasant.
+Often used sarcastically to indicate that someone is unpleasant or not enjoyable to be around.
 __barrel<sup>1</sup>__ _n_ :two::hammer: _A tank's barrel._
 __barrel<sup>2</sup>__ _v_ :two::hammer: _A truck barreled down the road._ _Callous barreling against traffic._
 __barrelhouse__ _n_ A disreputable old-time saloon or house of prostitution. _Barrelhouse piano._